- fussiness and crying

 In some cases the cause of DI may be difficult to determine.

-The condition can occur in anyone, but in all cases except for gestational DI it usually affects males.
+The condition normally occurs in males only, apart from gestational DI.
 Current studies suggest there may be a genetic link.

 Possible symptoms in young children and infants include:

 You should contact your healthcare professional immediately if you or your child are experiencing these symptoms.